 Accrued Interest, According To The Current Filing.

-The government in May 2021, contending that Gaynor moved her assets from one Swiss bank to another in order to avoid her tax reporting obligations.
+The government sued the estate in May 2021, contending that Gaynor moved her assets from one Swiss bank to another in order to avoid her tax reporting obligations.
 She also didn't tell her accountant about the bank accounts and attempted to quietly disclose the accounts later without alerting the IRS to her noncompliance, the government said.

-The estate in July 2021, arguing that the FBAR penalties assessed against Gaynor for 2009, 2010 and 2011 should have been abated upon her death in April 2021 under federal common law.
+The estate filed a counterclaim in July 2021, arguing that the FBAR penalties assessed against Gaynor for 2009, 2010 and 2011 should have been abated upon her death in April 2021 under federal common law.
 Furthermore, the initial $18.4 million penalty and interest constitutes an excessive fine under the Eighth Amendment, according to the estate's filing.

 Moreover, the estate is entitled to a $3,000 refund for amounts it paid against the FBAR liabilities because Gaynor never owed the penalties, the estate argued.